This is Dourdan !!!

 The official Hôtellerie Blanche de Castillehttp://hotel.hotel-blanchedecastille.fr/

 There you go folks, another jewel very close to Paris and on the off the beaten path, worthty of a visit indeed.
 And you will be glad you visit the Royal town of Dourdan , and the wonderful things to see here all within walking distance.
-Hope you enjoy the post as I.
+Again, hope you enjoy the post this is Dourdan as I.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.